Enriqueta Martí

 Enriqueta Martí Ripollés (1868 – 12 May 1913) was a Spanish child serial killer, kidnapper, prostitute and procuress of children.
 She was called "The Vampire of carrer Ponent", "The Vampire of Barcelona" and "The Vampire of the Raval" in the press.

 Some researchers have, however, asserted that she was not a killer of children, but rather a person with mental disorders who can only be proven reliably to have abducted one young girl, Teresita Guitart.
-They also contend that the black legend that is attributed to her could not be demonstrated.
+They also contend that the acts that are attributed to her could not be proven.

 Early life

 Enriqueta Martí was born in Sant Feliu de Llobregat in 1868.
 As a young woman, Martí moved from her hometown to Barcelona where she worked as a maidservant and nanny; she soon turned to prostitution, and worked in a high-class brothel.
 In 1895 she married a painter named Juan Pujaló, but the marriage failed.
-According to Pujaló, Martí's affairs with other men, her unpredictable character, and her continuous visits to houses of ill repute caused the separation.
+According to Pujaló, Martí's affairs with other men, her unpredictable character, and her continuous visits to houses of "ill repute" caused the separation.
 The pair reconciled and separated approximately six times.
 At the time of Martí's detention in 1912, the couple had been separated for five years, and had no children.